 Gian Don’s CLOSED in 2010.
 It was a restaurant in a beautiful building in the style of a Mediterranean Villa with Roman pillars.
 It was at 1445 South Kihei Road in the former location of Marco’s.
 Phone 808-874-4041.

-Gian Don was open for breakfast, lunch and dinner.
+Gian Don was open for breakfast, lunch, and dinner.
 Most tables were indoors, but some were out on the lovely patio in front.
-Breakfast included three kinds of eggs Benedict, two kinds of French Toast, and omelettes that can be made into breakfast sandwiches.
-Lunch included a wide variety of sandwiches and pastas.
-Appetizers available at both lunch and dinner were Italian Nachos, baby back ribs, bruschetta, and a cheese board.
-Dinner included four fish choices in any of three preparations, pizzas, veal, chicken and steaks.
+Breakfast included three kinds of eggs Benedict, two kinds of French Toast, and omelets that can be made into breakfast sandwiches.
+Lunch included a wide variety of sandwiches and pasta.
+Appetizers available at both lunch and dinner were Italian Nachos, baby back ribs, bruschetta, and a cheeseboard.
+Dinner included four fish choices in any of three preparations, pizzas, veal, chicken, and steaks.
 Even if you spell it Giandon, that’s a lot of food choices.
 See below for some specific Gian Don’s menu items as well as photos.
-The food at Gian Don’s was delicious, portions were generous, and service was very good.
+The food at Gian Don’s was delicious, portions were generous, and the service was very good.

 Giovani’s Tomato Pie Restaurante